WindChaserZ/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Zhang Wenchi is a Student of DMT at BJFU.
+His research interests include Computer Vision and image/video processing,Remote Sensing Image Interpretation,especially Object Detection and Image Generation.He works as an intern in the Wangxuan Institute of Computer Technology of Peking University,and he won a National Scholarships at 2019;